Musa Bityonɡ: Military commands

 He also served as a member of panels such as the Ministry of Defence Contracts Review Panel and the Military Religion Proliferation Board.

-Death
+Arrest, conviction and death

+Bityong was accused of being the coordinator of the coup to remove Gen. Ibrahim Babangida from office.
+After his arrest and conviction, he confirmed the coup-plot allegations, recalling that they were initially five or six.
+He alleged receiving ₦10,000 from Vatsa to fund the coup.
+Meanwhile, Vatsa said the money was a loan he gave Bityong to begin a farm.
+A total of 13 officers were charged.
+However, only 10 were sentenced to death as announced by the defence minister, Maj.
+Gen. Domkat Bali.

-Bityong died by firing squad on March 5, 1986, alongside nine others accused of treason, namely: Maj.
+He died by firing squad at 08:00 pm on March 5, 1986, alongside nine others accused of treason, namely: Maj.
 Gen. Mamman Vatsa, Lt.
 Col. Michael Iyorshe, Lt.
 Col. Christian A. Oche, Maj.
-Daniel I. Bamidele, Commander A. A. Ogwiji, Wing Commander B. E. N. Ekele, Wing Commander Adamu C. Sakaba, Squadron Leader Martin Olufolorunsho Luther and Squadron Leader A. Ahura.
+Daniel I. Bamidele, Navy Commander Andrew A. Ogwiji, Wing Commander B.E.N.
+Ekele, Wing Commander Adamu C. Sakaba, Squadron Leader Martin Olufolorunsho Luther and Squadron Leader Asen Ahura.
+Others not executed like Brigadier Malami Nassarawa and Squadron Leader Salaudeen Olatinwo were retired.

+At the time of his arrest, Bityong was the director of logistics at the army headquarters.
+A memorial service was held in his honour on Friday, 6 March 1987, by the Christian Association of Nigeria in Kaduna.